poom10510/MonsterClicker/README.md

 5) High Cohesions

-- LevelUp use to upgrade all Ally in game.
+- UpLevel use to upgrade all Ally in game.
 - Calculator use calculate all value in Ally,Player,and Enemy.

 **SRP Single Responsibility Principle**